2022 Vermont Attorney General election

 The 2022 Vermont Attorney General election took place on November 8, 2022, to elect the next attorney general of Vermont.
 Former Democratic Attorney General T.J.
 Donovan resigned after three terms in office.
-Susanne Young, appointed by Governor Phil Scott to fill the vacancy left by Donovan, is not running for a full term, and Vermont Republicans nominated Mike Tagliavia to run against Charity Clark, the Democratic candidate.
+Susanne Young, appointed by Governor Phil Scott to fill the vacancy left by Donovan, was not running for a full term, and Vermont Republicans nominated Mike Tagliavia to run against Charity Clark, the Democratic candidate.